Latest NodeOps (NODE) News Update

 TLDR

-NodeOps is buzzing with a mix of DePIN momentum and price skepticism.
+NodeOps is riding a wave of DePIN optimism, with builders and traders buzzing about growth.
 Here’s what’s trending:

-1. DePIN Leaderboard Climb – Ranked #2 with transparent revenue claims.
+1. DePIN leaderboard surge – Ranked #2 with real on-chain revenue

 Deep Dive

-"$NODE is now ahead of Virtuals, proving again that consistent building always speaks louder than hype."
+"$NODE is now ahead of Virtuals, proving consistent building speaks louder than hype.
+This is proof of build and trust in motion."

 View original post